carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

  PATH/functions.EXTENSION.
 When used in file view mode, a report for each file is written to PATH/REL_PATH_TO_FILE.EXTENSION.

+.. option:: -Xdemangler=<TOOL>|<TOOL-OPTION>

+ Specify a symbol demangler.
+This can be used to make reports more human-readable.
+This option can be specified multiple times to supply arguments to the demangler (e.g `-Xdemangler c++filt -Xdemangler -n` for C++).
+ The demangler is expected to read a newline-separated list of symbols from stdin and write a newline-separated list of the same length to stdout.

 .. option:: -line-coverage-gt=<N>

  Show code coverage only for functions with line coverage greater than the